imagemin/imagemin/README.md

 ### .dest(file)

-Set the destination to where your files will be written.
+Set the destination to where your file will be written.
+If you don't set any destination the file won't be written.

 ### .optimize(cb)